NexStops

 3.11 Push token (FCM)

-Data: anonymous device token from Firebase Cloud Messaging.
-Purpose: delivery of critical system and emergency notifications; optionally marketing push.
+Data: the anonymous device token from Firebase Cloud Messaging.
+Purpose: delivery of critical system and emergency notifications; on request also marketing push.
 Legal basis: Art.
-6(1)(f) for system-critical; Art.
+6(1)(f) for system-critical notifications; Art.
 6(1)(a) for marketing push.
-Retention: until push is disabled or the account is deleted.
+Retention: until push notifications are disabled or the account is deleted.

 3.12 Driver Score (automated scoring)

-Data: acceleration, braking, speed compliance, punctuality (aggregated from the GPS data above).
-Purpose: training identification and safety monitoring by the company admin.
+Data: the driving events recorded while driving, which include the location of the event (GPS coordinate), the speed and the direction, and the aggregate score calculated from these.
+The recorded location data are point events (not a continuous track).
+Purpose: identification of training needs and safety monitoring on the part of the company admin.
 Notice under Art.
-22 GDPR: the score is used exclusively internally.
+22 GDPR: the scoring is used exclusively internally.
 It has no automated legal effect on the driver.
 A natural person (the company admin) decides on any measures based on the score.
-Right to human review: you may at any time request a manual review of your score, present your point of view, and object (Art.
+Right to human review: you have the right at any time to request a manual review of your score, to present your point of view and to object to the scoring (Art.
 21 GDPR).
 Legal basis: Art.
 6(1)(f).
-Retention: 24 months, then anonymized.
+Retention: we retain the driving events and the score until account deletion.

 3.13 Route optimization

-The algorithm recommends an optimized stop order.
-This function is purely advisory and non-binding — the driver may deviate at any time.
-There is no automated decision producing legal effect within the meaning of Art.
-22 GDPR.
+The algorithm suggests an optimized stop order.
+This function is purely advisory and non-binding — the driver may deviate from it at any time.
+Within the meaning of Art.
+22 GDPR, there is no automated decision producing legal effect.
+The route calculation takes place on NexStops's own server; we do not use any external service provider for this.

 3.14 System monitoring and error tracking

 Data: request IDs, anonymized user IDs, error stacktraces.
-PII payloads are filtered before transmission to Sentry.
+Personal data are filtered out before transmission.
 Purpose: operational security, error diagnosis, SOS escalation to the admin pool.
 Legal basis: Art.
 6(1)(f).
 Retention: 30 days raw, 90 days aggregated.

 3.15 Server log files